sanimations/meet/README.md

 **Given** the user is reading a list of events, **When** the user selects a number (8, 12, 16, 24), **Then** the list should collapse/expand to the number of events selected.

+## How I Will Use Serverless Functions

+ User Authentication and Authorization Checks

+ Creating, Updating, and Deleting Events

+ Real-Time Updates and Notifications with the Google Calendar